ivanache/heavy_ion_data/README.md

 ## Techical Specifications
 - gamma_jet: Everything involving gamma-jet study
 - jet_jet: everything involving jet-jet study
+- Stuff that is related to adding event mising to NTuples
 - Photon_Correlations: The segment of the data analysis that uses Ntuples to construct photon-hadron correlations
 - Ntuple_Analysis: The segment of the data analysis responsible for deep-pion efficiency analysis, which compares Dr. Yue Shi Lai's neural net to the existing lambda-based method of discerning signal from background
 - Pion_Hadron Correlations: The segment of the data analysis that deals with pion-hadron correlations